Spitfire1900/vscode-java-properties/README.md

 Rebuild of the upstream [Java Properties](https://github.com/Ithildir/vscode-java-properties) extension by Andrea Di Giorgi.

-## Note
+## Lightweight alternative to "Language Support for Java(TM) by Red Hat"
-This is a lightweight alternative to the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) extension, which also provides syntax highlighting for `.properties` files based on the TextMate bundle.
+[Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) also provides syntax highlighting for `.properties` files based on the TextMate bundle. `Java Properties 2` only provides syntax highlighting support for `.properties` files.